 Introduction to Microencapsulation Workshop

 SwRI staff members direct and participate in workshops and short-courses throughout the year.
-Join us for the March 26-27, 2018, Introduction to Microencapsulation workshop, a two-day workshop in San Antonio, TX.
+Join us for our next Introduction to Microencapsulation workshop, a two-day workshop in San Antonio, TX.
 See the flyer for more information.
-Registration is now open.
-This date is subject to change.